mattclarkdotnet/cf-flask-skeleton/README.md

 ### template_manifest_development.yml

 We inherit the settings from `manifest_base.yml`, and add in some specific details.
-The 'space' is set to 'development', an environment variable is set to trigger the app to set its log level to debug, and we set the name to APP_NAME which manke_manifest.sh will replace with the real name later.
+An environment variable is set to trigger the app to set its log level to debug, and we set the name to APP_NAME which make_manifest.sh will replace with the real name later.

 ### template_manifest_staging.yml

-Very similar to template_manifest_development, but with the space set to 'staging' and without the APP_DEBUG environment variable set
+Very similar to template_manifest_development, but without the APP_DEBUG environment variable set

 ### template_manifest_production.yml

-Identical to the staging manifest template, except for the space name
+Identical to the staging manifest template

 ### .travis.yml

-Probably the most complex file in the project, this specifies to Travis CI how to build, test and deploy the application to production.
+Probably the most complex file in the project, this specifies to Travis CI how to build, test and deploy the application to staging.
 Some points worth calling out are:

 * `sudo: required` is needed because Travis' cloud foundry deployment mechanism can't run within a container.
-This makes builds a lot slower which is a shame (TODO: see if there is a way around this)
 * In the `before_deploy` section we set up the runtime.txt and run make_manifest.sh to create the manifest.yml.
 Note that travis will run the 'cf push' itself.
 * `edge: true` is required because the CF deployment is not available in mainline Travis.
+* `space: staging` and the other cloud foundry settings in the 'deploy' section are essentially the arguments to `cf login`.
+* Conditions are set so we only deploy the python 3.4 build, to avoid deploying the same app twice

 See [the travis docs](http://docs.travis-ci.com/user/deployment/cloudfoundry/) for more information on integrating Travis with Cloud Foundry